whykay/python-ireland-old-guide/guide/constitution.rst

 #.
 Executive Committee

-   a.
-The Society shall have an Executive Committee elected annually by the Membership (herein 'the Committee') to direct ongoing activities and foster the aims of the Society.
    #.
 The Committee shall be composed of a minimum of five persons.
 The Committee shall be able to co-opt members.
 Committee members shall stand down at each Annual General Meeting and may offer themselves for re- election.
    #.
 The Committee shall elect Officers from its members including:
+   a.
+The Society shall have an Executive Committee elected annually by the Membership (herein 'the Committee')
+   #.
+The purpose of the Committee is to direct ongoing activities and foster the aims of the Society.

       i.
 A Chairperson
       #.
 A Secretary